mhaid/rc-car_autonomous/README.md

 ##### 4a Download images

-There are plenty of option to choose.
-You could eather install a add-on to download pictures directly from <b>google image search</b>, gather your images from a database like [Image Net](http://www.image-net.org/), etc.
+There are plenty of options to choose.
+You could either install an add-on to download pictures directly from <b>google image search</b>, gather your images from a database like [Image Net](http://www.image-net.org/), etc.
 <p align="center">
   <img src="documentation/image_net.png">
 </p>